 Code Examples: Customizing the Look and Feel of a QGroupBox

-To customize the appearance and behavior of QGroupBox
+To customize the appearance and behavior of QGroupBox, follow these steps:

 - Create a New Python File: Open your IDE or text editor and create a new Python file named